MiguelOlivFig/Sportify_Clusters/README.md

 - **Datetime** (Handling date-related data)

 ## The repository is organized as follows:
-- Data: contains all the data files used for the project
+- Data: folder containing all the data files used for the project
 - Project Statement
 - Notebook (.ipynb):
   - data collection (importing libraries, loading and merging datasets)